Andros, Greece: Middle Ages

-During the long centuries of Byzantine rule, Andros was relatively obscure.
-First part of the Roman province of the Islands, it later became part of the theme (Byzantine district) of the Aegean Sea.
+Under Byzantine rule, Andros was relatively obscure.
+First part of the Province of the Islands (Provincia Insularum), it later became part of the Theme of the Aegean Sea (θέμα τοῦ Αἰγαίου Πελάγους).
 Like other Aegean islands, it suffered Saracen raids, but during the Komnenian period the island flourished due to its silk production, exporting gossamer and velvet fabrics to Western Europe.

 Andros was captured by the Fourth Crusade on its way to Constantinople in 1203.
 After the fall of Constantinople in 1204, the island was slated to come under control of the Republic of Venice according to the Partitio Romaniae; in 1207 it became part of the Duchy of the Archipelago under Marco I Sanudo, who in turn gave it to Marino Dandolo as a sub-fief.
 Probably sometime around 1239, Dandolo was expelled from the island by Geremia Ghisi, ruler of Skiathos, Skopelos, and Skyros.
 Dandolo died soon after and a case was brought before the Venetian courts against Ghisi by Dandolo's widow Felisa and his sister Maria Doro.
 Felisa was soon aided by the Venetian Jacopo Querini, who became her second husband.
 Although the Venetian court found in their favour in August 1243 and ordered the Ghisi brothers to give up Andros, this did not happen.
 The case dragged on until after Geremia's death, when Duke Angelo Sanudo took over the island.
 He eventually gave half of it, according to the feudal law current in Latin Greece, to Felisa.
 The case took on new life after Felisa died and no claimant made appearance.
 Duke Marco II Sanudo then reverted the entire island to the ducal domain, but just two days before the legal deadline of two years and two days had passed, Marino's grandson Nicholas Querini appeared in Naxos to claim his inheritance.
 The case was again brought before the courts of Venice, but Sanudo disputed the Republic's authority over his domain.
 The case was eventually settled through the mediation of Nicolò Giustinian, the Venetian bailo of Negroponte in 1291–93, whereby Querini renounced his claims in exchange for a cash payment of 5,000 pounds.
 Thus Andros remained in the hands of the Sanudo dukes, who henceforth styled themselves "Lords of the duchy of Naxos and Andros" and occasionally chose the castle of Andros as their residence.
 In 1292, Andros, along with other of the Cyclades, was raided by the Aragonese fleet under Roger de Lluria.